 Step 5: Use obfuscated servers when on restricted networks

 If you’re on a network that tries to detect or block VPNs like some campuses or workplaces, obfuscated servers can help mask VPN traffic as regular TLS traffic.
 Not every server supports this, so check your VPN provider’s server list and choose the suitable option.
+How to use hola free vpn on microsoft edge for better browsing 2026

 Step 6: Manage browser fingerprinting and tracking